 Pronunciation of 'Echinocereus'

-Echinocereus is a genus of cacti native to North America, known for their colorful flowers and spiny stems.
-The pronunciation in English is typically 'eh-kee-noh-SEER-ee-us' or 'eh-kai-noh-SEER-ee-us'.
+The word 'Echinocereus' refers to a genus of cacti native to North America, known for their colorful flowers and spiny stems.
+Pronounced as 'eh-KAI-noh-SEER-ee-us' in English.

 The word 'Echinocereus' originates from Greek and Latin.
-'Echino-' comes from the Greek word 'echinos', meaning 'hedgehog' or 'spiny', and '-cereus' is derived from Latin, meaning 'wax taper' or 'candle', referring to the shape of the cactus.
+'Echino-' comes from the Greek word 'echinos,' meaning 'spiny' or 'hedgehog,' and '-cereus' is Latin for 'wax candle,' often used to describe cacti.

 Pronunciation Details